 After a decline of the value of South Korean imports and exports last year, ING forecasts a moderate recovery for 2016.
 Both imports and exports will increase around 1.5% (in US dollar).

-Learn more about South Korea’s imports, exports and trading partners in our new Country trade view South Korea (Sept.
-2016).
+Learn more about South Korea’s imports, exports and trading partners in the Country trade view South Korea (Sept 2016, PDF, 600 kB).